ioversee | CONTROLS

 - Senior management could be made responsible for implementing and maintaining policies throughout the organisation.

-- And the Board would be viewed as policy owners that delegate implementation and maintenance to senior management.
+- The Board would be viewed as policy owners that delegate implementation and maintenance to senior management.

 Meet the team of industry experts behind ComsureFind out more